Online Explanation Generation for Human-Robot Teaming: Evaluation

 We conducted our experiment using Amazon Mechanical Turk (MTurk) with a 3D simulation of the rover domain (see Fig. \ref{problem}).
 The subjects were first given an introduction to the rover domain and the task they were supposed to help with.
 In the experiment, we deliberately removed certain information from the introduction.
 In particular, we did not inform them that the storage space and memory of the rover is limited, the camera must be calibrated, and calibrated with respect to the target before taking an image.
 These introduced the differences between $M^H$ and $M^R$.

 Each subject was given a 30-minute limit to finish the task.
 Explanations were provided using plain English language and the rover actions were depicted using GIF images in the 3D simulation as the rover executed the plan.
-The human subject acted as the rover's monitor, and was asked to determine whether each of the rover's action was questionable or not.
+The human subject acted as the rover's supervisor, and was asked to determine whether each of the rover's action was questionable or not.
+Random actions were added into the plan to make sure that the subject must question some actions to perform well.
 Each subject was only allowed to perform the task for one setting (OEG-PP, OEG-NA, OEG-AP, MCE, or MCE-R) to reduce the influence of learning from repeated runs.
 To simulate highly demanding tasks, we have incorporated three spatial puzzles as secondary tasks.
-At the end of the study, the subjects were provided the NASA Task Load standard questionnaire to evaluate the workload~\cite{nasa} under several categories~\cite{tsang1996diagnosticity}.
-Physical demand was not used.
+At the end of the study, the subjects were provided the NASA TLX to evaluate the workload~\cite{nasa} under several categories~\cite{tsang1996diagnosticity}.

 {\textbf{\textit{Results}}}: We created the surveys using Qualtrics and recruited $150$ human subjects on MTurk, with $30$ subjects for each setting.
 To improve the quality of the responses, we set the criteria that the worker's HIT acceptance rate must be greater than $98\%$.
 After filtering out invalid responses (that failed to identify the $2$ purposely inserted random actions out of a total of $30$ actions in the plan), we obtained $94$ valid responses in total: $19$ for each of MCE-R and MCE, $20$ for OEG-PP, and $18$ for each of OEG-NA and OEG-AP.
 Their ages ranged from $18$ to $70$, and $29.8\%$ of them were female.